yangwu1227/leetcode-ds-algo/stacks_and_queues/queues/complexities.md

 The space complexity depends on the number of requests that are within the `threshold` window.
 During a single call to `ping`, the space complexity is $O(n)$ in the worst case, i.e., when all requests are within the `threshold` window.

+---

+# Moving Average from Data Stream

+Given a stream of integers and a window size, calculate the moving average of all integers in the sliding window.

+- `next(int val)`: Returns the moving average of the last `window_size` values of the stream.

+## Time Complexity

+Each call to `next` involves the following operations:

+* Check if the window is full, which is $O(1)$

+  - If the window is full, remove the oldest element from the window by subtracting it from the running sum and popping the front of the queue, both of which are $O(1)$

+* Add the new element to the window by pushing it to the back of the queue and adding it to the running sum, both are $O(1)$

+The time complexity of each call to `next` is $O(1)$.

+## Space Complexity

+The space complexity depends on the window size.
+The space complexity is $O(window_size)$, as the queue will store at most `window_size` elements.